BiagiarelliAdriano/GameBits/README.md

 ![Logo](https://i.ibb.co/C335BKKS/logo.png)

 The Gamebits logo was created by myself on Krita writing the letters G and B in the font called Magneto , coloring them blue and applying an outer glow layer style.

+## Typography
+The main font used in the application is [Montserrat](https://fonts.google.com/specimen/Montserrat?query=montserrat).
+The use of this font is consistent with the color scheme.
+Needless to say, the font was chosen due to its readability and its feel of modern typography together with the whole page scheme.